 It’s hard not to match the susuwatari to Bourbon Mochi Truffe: Ganache (6 Boxes).
 While these mochi truffe balls look similar to what the susuwatari might look like in real life (round, dark balls), they also represent the sweetness that these creatures show towards Chihiro at the end of Miyazaki's spirited away.

-If you’re finding it challenging to choose between the delicious snacks above, Bokksu Market makes it easy with Bokksu The Mystery Box, a Japanese snack subscription box.
+If you’re finding it challenging to choose between the delicious snacks above, Bokksu Boutique makes it easy with Bokksu The Mystery Box, a Japanese snack subscription box.